Family Supports Program

 VON will assist you to apply for the Special Services at Home Program and develop a personalized plan to meet your needs.
 VON will assist in the completion of the application and support you through the steps of the process.

 The Familyhome Program supports adults with a developmental disability to live in a family setting.
 The definition of family is broad - it could be a couple with children, a single person, or empty nesters.
 Each person is matched to a compatible family that has been screened by VON.
 This match is the cornerstone of the Familyhome program.

 The screening of families is a thoughtful process.
 The first requirement is a family's desire to welcome someone to live in their home.
 VON will then complete a screening process which will include a criminal reference check and a personal interview.
 When a compatible match is found, a gradual transition occurs until the person moves in and begins to become part of the family.

 When you become a Familyhome Provider you begin a rewarding life-sharing experience, bringing your gifts, interests, and skills to someone who will benefit from your home.
 Our providers have shared that they receive as much as they give.

 Host Respite Program

 VON Middlesex-Elgin offers the Host Respite Program for individuals of all ages who have a developmental disability.
 The program matches host providers to a client to provide overnight respite – a necessary break for the client’s family.
 VON works with the family to develop a support plan that respects the client’s and family’s needs.
 Provided up to one weekend a month, the overnight respite visit gives a valuable break for the family and is an important aspect of a healthy family life.

-All of the Family Supports Programs are funded by the Ministry of Community and Social Services.
+All of the Family Supports Programs are partially funded by the Ministry of Community and Social Services.
 If you would like to access any of these services or you would like more information about becoming a Support Worker, Host Family, or Familyhome Provider, please call 519-657-4570.

 Career Opportunities with Family Supports